CropModelingPlatform/CropModellingArise/README.md

 This `main.sh` script triggers the following actions, whose lines can be activated or commented (for example an inactivation can be necessary when the weather data are already loaded because this step is time consuming).
 All the scripts called in  `main.sh` are located in the subdirectory `scripts`.

+Here, we described the main instructions in `main.sh` script that will be managed to address the model simulations.

 **3.1.
 Create subdirectories 'EXPS' and copy of MasterInput, this step must lead to 50 directories 'EXPS' :**